lsst-dm/dmtn-020/index.rst

 The outline of the calculation here is straightforward: SPs map to developer hours.
 Given the :ref:`staff assignment <sec-planning-epics>` for the epic, the number of hours scheduled per developer can be calculated.

-The planning process is deliberately designed to avoid exposing individual salaries to the wider project.
-Therefore, we do not simply multiply the developer hours by a known cost of that developer.
-Rather, all staff are assigned to one of a small number of grades (scientist, senior scientst, developer, senior developer), each of which is assigned a nominal cost level.
-This nominal cost does not correspond to a particular individual, but is a broadly defined expectation.
+Given the :ref:`nominal costs <sec-labor-costs>` associated with each developer, the total labor cost can be estimated.

 Therefore, we calculate the number of hours of each staffing grade being assigned to the epic, multiply that by the cost per hour of that grade, and